zvtoth/zvtoth.github.io/2_teaching.md

 ---

 "It is not enough that my devotion to you has not helped me at all, but you are now made the victim of the hatred,'' complains Boethius to Philosophy personalized, with the barbarians standing at the gates of Rome and himself sentenced to death.
 It seems that college students often formulate the very same complaint about studying philosophy; with no jobs around, the economy in crisis, they feel rather in need of some practical skills that would help them in these circumstances.
 My primary aim when teaching is to help students see why philosophy is both instrumentally and intrinsically valuable.
-On a more regular note, I am a Lecturer in Philosophy at the University of Virginia.
-For past syllabi of my courses, and for a statement about teaching, see the <a href="../../5_archive/">Archive</a>.
+On a more regular note, I am a Lecturer in Philosophy at the University of Virginia. <a href="{{ site.baseurl }}/2_teaching/teachingstatement.pdf" target="_blank">Here</a> is a longer statement about teaching philosophy.

 ---